 My three primary interests are:

 (i) the philosophy of physics,

 (iii) general philosophy of science.

 Most recently, I have been focusing on the following issues:

 (i) The many worlds interpretation of quantum mechanics.
 Does it explain the Born probability rule?
 Does it restore locality to quantum physics?
 How are worlds characterized?

 (ii) The integrated information theory of consciousness.
-Does it explain consciousness or merely correlate with it?
+Does it explain consciousness or does it just describe its physical correlates?
+What evidence justifies it?
 Which philosophy of mind is it best paired with?
-What is its epistemology?

 (iii) The nature of scientific explanation.
 Do reductive explanations require a priori entailment?
 Do proofs in pure mathematics sometimes explain what is proved?

 My attempts at addressing these and other questions can be found in papers and videos in the links below.